mvaris-7s/pr_templates/dbt_pr_template.md

 Jira Link: [BI-1234](https://sevensenders.atlassian.net/browse/BI-1234)

-# Description
+# Implementation Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the changes made in this PR.

 # Type of change